-A safari in Zimbabwe is known to be unforgettable and with easy reason.
+Zimbabwe safaris are known to be unforgettable and with good reason.
 Accompanied by some of the most highly trained guides in Africa, you have a good chance of seeing the Big Five, alongside an ensemble of other wildlife.
-Here you will traverse over expansive plains and navigate through the beautiful waterways as you take in the remote wilderness around you.
+Here you will traverse over expansive plains and navigate through the beautiful Zimbabwe waterways as you take in the remote wilderness around you.

 With its spectacular scenery, abundant wildlife, and rich history there’s no shortage of wonderful experiences to be had in Zimbabwe.
-In addition to traveling by land, taking to the skies and on the water provides you access to even the most remote corners of the country.
-Ready to start planning your dream safari in Zimbabwe?
+In addition to the opportunity to travel by land, take to the skies, or enjoy the water, our Zimbabwe safari tours will also provide you with access to even the most remote corners of the country.
+Ready to start planning your dream Zimbabwe safari?
 Here is just a little taste of what is waiting for you in this iconic destination we can’t get enough of.

 When To Go To Zimbabwe